 COWES, ISLE OF WIGHT

-Northwood Cemetery is a fascinating haven for flora & fauna – and arguably the very best Cowes has to offer regarding nature study.
+Northwood Cemetery is a fascinating haven for flora & fauna – and arguably the very best Cowes has to offer regarding natural history.

-It boasts Red Squirrels, that are often seen skitting around near the chapels and many species of wildflowers, butterflies and birds.
+It boasts Red Squirrels, that can often be seen skitting around near the chapels and many species of wildflowers, butterflies and birds.

-The northern half of the cemetery has never been cultivated in any way and boasts a variety of woodland plants and fungi, some uncommon.
+The northern half of the cemetery has never been cultivated and was once part of Shamblers Copse.
+It features variety of woodland plants and fungi, some uncommon.

 Plots 14, 15, 19 & 20 have for many decades been ‘set-aside’ for nature, the vegetation being cut just once per annum – usually during September.

-June and July are a good time to take a walk in this area where you may see in particular, Common Spotted Orchids and a variety of butterflies,
+June and July are a good time to take a walk in this area where you may see, Common Spotted Orchids and a variety of butterflies,

 including some less common species, such as White Admiral, Silver Washed Fritillary, Purple Hairsteak and Brown Argus.